Dubbing: Oceania

-Australia
+Australia and New Zealand

+Much like in North America, English dubs of foreign non-English productions in Australia and New Zealand are mostly limited to animation as well as children's media.
+However, these countries do not often produce English dubs domestically and prefer instead to import existing dubs from other English-speaking countries, primarily the United States and the United Kingdom.

 Because over 25% of Australians speak a language other than English at home, some cinemas show foreign-language films, for example in Chinese (the most spoken language in Australia other than English).
 There are also Chinese-language cinemas in Australia, such as the Hoyts Mandarin cinema in Chatswood, Sydney.

-The first film to be dubbed into an Australian Aboriginal language was Fists of Fury, a Hong Kong martial arts film, which was dubbed into the Nyungar language of the Perth region in 2021.
-The first Indigenous Australian cartoon, Little J & Big Cuz, is available in English and several indigenous languages, including Gija, Nyungar, Torres Strait Creole, Palawa Kani, Warlpiri, Yolŋu, Arrernte, Pitjantjatjara and Kriol.

-French Polynesia

-French Polynesia almost exclusively shows films and television programs in either French or English.
-However, in 2016, Disney's Moana became the first film to be dubbed into the Tahitian language.

-New Zealand

 Many episodes of SpongeBob SquarePants (SpongeBob Tarau Porowhā) and Dora the Explorer (Dora Mātātoa) were dubbed into Māori and shown on Māori Television to promote the Māori language among children.
 Disney has also started dubbing films into Māori.
 These films are shown in cinemas in New Zealand and some parts of Australia and then released globally on Disney+.
 In 2019, the film Moana was dubbed into Māori.
 In 2022, The Lion King (Te Kīngi Raiona) and Frozen were dubbed into Māori.

+Compared to Māori, dubs into Australian Aboriginal languages are much rarer.
+The first film to be fully dubbed into an Aboriginal language was the Hong Kong martial arts film Fists of Fury, which received a full Nyungar dub from an independent Perth-based studio in 2021.
+The first Indigenous Australian cartoon, Little J & Big Cuz, is available in English and several indigenous languages, including Gija, Nyungar, Torres Strait Creole, Palawa Kani, Warlpiri, Yolŋu, Arrernte, Pitjantjatjara and Kriol.

+French Polynesia

+French Polynesia almost exclusively shows films and television programs in either French or English.
+However, in 2016, Disney's Moana became the first film to be dubbed into the Tahitian language.